If you have a shark, you probably already encountered the “shark-vacuum-brush-not-spinning” issue.

 - Check the hose and brush roll for any blockages, like tangled hair or clumps of large debris.
 Remove anything you find.

-Reason 5: There’s Damage to the Belt
+Reason 5: Damage to the Belt

 If your vacuum sounds different from normal, then this is a sign that the belt is wearing down.
-It’s a good idea to check it regularly so you don’t get caught out when the brush roll stops spinning all of a sudden.

-Reason 6: There’s a Connection Issue
+Reason 6: Connection Issue

 - Remove the dust cup from your Shark vacuum and use the release button to empty it into your trash can.